itsmostafa/certified-aws-developer-associate-notes/3-aws-serverless/cognito.md

 - Deprecated - use AppSync
 - Store preferences, configuration, state of app
 - Cross device services (any platform - IOS, Android, etc.)
-- Offline capability (snychronize when back online)
+- Offline capability (synchronize when back online)
 - Store data in datasets (up to 1MB), up to 20 datasets
-- Push Sync: silently notify accross all devices when identity data changes
+- Push Sync: silently notify across all devices when identity data changes
 - Cognito Stream: stream data from Cognito into Kinesis
 - Cognito Events: execute Lambda function in response to events